jinghaihan/termsnap/README.md

 ## Known Issues

 In some cases, especially with custom fonts, width and height calculations may be inaccurate.
 When this occurs, you can manually set the `height` and `width` parameters to force specific viewport dimensions.

+When setting `lineHeight` greater than 1, box drawing characters may appear discontinuous with gaps between adjacent lines due to limitations in xterm.js rendering.

 ## Theme Customization